-For example, Facebook is testing mobile product recommendations in order to provide shopping guidance to its users.
+For example, Facebook continues to test mobile product recommendations in order to provide shopping guidance to its users.
 Instead of browsing the web and sifting through dozens of pages, a chatbot will ask shoppers a few questions, learn what they like, and recommend products according to the user’s preference and needs.

-zoovu is also testing chatbots to provide shoppers with instant and personalized, highly need-based shopping advice and customer service support on their smartphones.
+Zoovu’s AI conversational commerce technology can be leveraged to provide shoppers with personalized, contextual, and highly need-based conversational support across devices.
 Digital assistants for the web are transformed into even more conversational and personal bots.

 Even though chatbots are still in their early stages and are going through some growing pains (remember Microsoft’s Taybot that started to send offensive tweets?), several companies are already dabbling in this technology and are rolling out different types of bots for a variety of use cases.
 Currently, there are thousands of chatbots available for platforms such as Android, Messenger, Kik, Slack, or Telegram, and more are being introduced every day.

-H&M recently launched a Shopping bot in Kik’s Bot Shop, the bot marketplace of Kik’s online instant mobile messaging app.
+H&M launched a Shopping bot in Kik’s Bot Shop, the bot marketplace of Kik’s online instant mobile messaging app.
 It engages shoppers in a conversation, shares personal style tips, and suggests different outfit combinations.
 Furthermore, H&M’s bot sprinkles in a few emojis and slang terms to make the exchange feel more like a chat with a friend.

 Beauty retailer Sephora has launched a Make-up bot on Kik.
 Through offering quizzes to better understand individuals their chatbot serves up personalized makeup advice, how-to guides and videos as well as product suggestions.
 Sephora is hoping to engage and turn active Kik users into paying clients as well.